 It should not be surprising, then, that there has also been a lot of sun exposure today, and very little forest.
 It’s also definitely been getting warmer, and that’s slowing both Quoi and I down (though, the heat seems to affect her a lot more than it is me).

 While I was taking a break, Craynip hiked past.
-I hadn’t seen him in a while, and I thought he was ahead.
+I hadn’t seen him in a while — I think the last time was when he passed us on the way to Glen Pass — and I thought he was ahead.
 He wound up behind us since he took a few days off to hike around Yosemite.
 He hiked on before I could think to ask him if he’d seen Flowers or Dylan.
 I did find out later from Quoi that he had asked her if she had heard anything about them, so right now, where they are is a mystery to us.

 I passed a guy out on a day hike.
 He commented that I was the fifth person he’d seen today with a full pack.
 The only thing I could think to reply was, “Well, it is a long way to Canada.”